30+

 Senior HR specialists · Tip compliance findings in 48 hours · No obligation

-Tip pooling and tip credit rules are among the most complex and frequently misunderstood areas of restaurant wage & hour compliance.
+Tip pooling and tip credit rules are among the most complex and frequently misunderstood areas of restaurant wage and hour compliance.

 Even small errors — such as allowing an ineligible role to participate in a tip pool — can invalidate the entire tip credit and expose restaurants to significant retroactive wage liability.